PawanRamaMali/Chatbot-Builder-App/README.md

-# ✅ AI-Chatbot
+# ✅ AI Chatbot Builder App

-An Intelligent AI chatbot using neural networks and natural language processing in Python
+An Intelligent AI chatbot Builder using neural networks and natural language processing in Python and R

 ## 🌻 Motivation

-To build a simple AI Chatbot to explain to my students
+To build a simple AI Chatbot using this Chatbot Builder

 ### ✨ Contents